Florida Veterans Addiction Treatment Resources

 With a high concentration of military personnel in Florida—both active duty and retired—Recovery First aims to provide a hub of resources for addiction treatment and recovery specifically for Veterans.

-Substance abuse problems can be a particular challenge for veterans, but different treatments specifically geared toward veterans can help reduce substance use and addiction and improve quality of life and overall well-being.1
+Substance use problems can be a particular challenge for Veterans, but different treatments specifically geared toward Veterans can help reduce substance use and addiction and improve quality of life and overall well-being.1

-Recovery First’s offers a veterans’ program focused on the wellness of the veteran, not just the addiction.
-It provides specific, dedicated resources and programs for veterans who struggle with substance use disorders and co-occurring mental health issues like PTSD or depression.
+Recovery First offers a Veterans program focused on the wellness of the Veteran, not just the addiction.
+It provides specific, dedicated resources and programs for Veterans who struggle with substance use disorders and co-occurring mental health issues like PTSD or depression.

-- Where and how veterans can get substance abuse help in Florida.
+- Where and how Veterans can get substance use help in Florida.

-- The substance abuse treatments you may be entitled to through your TRICARE coverage (the healthcare program for military).
+- The substance use treatments you may be entitled to through your TRICARE coverage (the healthcare program for military).

 - How military service can lead to addiction.

-- The prevalence of veterans’ mental health and substance abuse issues.
+- The prevalence of Veterans’ mental health and substance use issues.